 Good Communication Skills

 A web designer is usually the first person a client collaborates with.
-When discussing a project, it’s essential that a designer is a good speaker and listener.
+When discussing an eCommerce project, it’s essential that a designer is a good speaker and listener.
 The client will likely maintain a constant communication in order to establish what they really want for a website.
 Web development can go beyond the deepest technicalities, so if the owner is not very techie, it can be quite a challenge.

 A successful web designer will ask critical questions to get all the necessary information from the client.
 And if possible, assess their goals and make actions according to these goals.